Last Updated on 10/05/2026 by Marlene Marques

 – The center also organizes birthday parties for the youngest

 Have you ever heard about the Pavilion of Knowledge before?
-What do you think about this kind of centers?
+What do you think about these kinds of centers?
 Share your thoughts in the comment box below.
-And don’t forget to share the post! 😉 Thanks!
+And don’t forget to share the post!

 Can you easily participate as an English speaker? thinking of taking my kids, but want to be sure they’ll be able to understand.
 THank you!!